sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

     trivially $(p\mid y+1)\vee(q\mid y+1)$ since otherwise $n\mid y-1<n$ is impossible where $y\neq 1$.
     Then $0<y+1\le n-1$ also excludes $(p\mid y+1)\land(q\mid y+1)$
   - TODO why 4 square roots modulo n.
-  - e) by probability, 1 in 2 *relatively prime numbers* .
+  - e) by probability, 1 in 2 *relatively prime numbers*.
+- Problem 9.33 (chapter 16 reference)
 ## 10.3
 - Theorem 10.3.2 is same as DMIA 10.4.7.
 - > will be the smallest value k for which .AG /kuv is nonzero